smurfix/OpenTTD/docs/multiplayer.md

   `frame_freq` to 1 will reduce it to roughly 1 kilobyte per second per client.

-- OpenTTD's default settings for maximum number of clients, and amount of data from clients to process are chosen to not influence the normal playing of people, but to prevent or at least make it less likely that someone can perform a (distributed) denial-of-service attack on your server by causing an out-of-memory event by flooding the server with data to send to all
+- OpenTTD's default settings for maximum number of clients, and amount of data from clients to process, are chosen to not influence the normal playing of people, but to prevent or at least make it less likely that someone can perform a (distributed) denial-of-service attack on your server by causing an out-of-memory event by flooding the server with data to send to all